shiblulhaq/data-engineer-assignment/README.md

-This repository contains solutions for the Data Engineer assignment using SQLite, SQL, and Pandas.
+This repository contains solutions for the Data Engineer assignment using SQLite, SQL, and Pandas....
 # Data Engineer Assignment

 This project analyzes purchase quantities for customers aged 18–35 using a SQLite database.